Welcome to the Meditation Circle

 OBJECTIVES: We do this by: Having strong collaborative relationships between our natural resources and our relationship within it.

-We are also developing 'The legacy of absent fathers' a professional development course for therapist.
+We are also developing 'The legacy of absent fathers' a professional development course for therapists.

 Meet the Team